qm-game-dev-society/Workshops_2024-2025/1_MakeYourFirstGame/Tutorial/Tutorial.md

 Then go to the window section, listed under display and change the viewport width to 450 and the viewport height to 720.
 And after that close the project settings window.
 ![](Tutorial_20240924182703000.png)

+Also go to the rendering: textures section and set default texture filter to nearest, without doing this all your sprites will look blurry.

 And now your ready to run your (currently empty) game.

 Press the play button at the top right of the screen which will cause this notification window to come up, just click the "select current" button.